lab-api/vigilant/README.md

 * Adding new monitored variables dynamically
 * Plotting acquired data in realtime
 * Automatically saving data to file
-* Custom callbacks to pipe acquired data to external processes for UI or analysis
+* Data feed with ZMQ to which external processes can subscribe for UI or analysis

 These features are covered in the [Tutorial notebook](https://github.com/robertfasano/watchdog/blob/master/watchdog/tutorial.ipynb), which can also be run in the cloud from the Binder badge above.
 Note: some computers have issues displaying the Plotly graphs in Chrome.
 If no plot appears when you call ``Monitor.plot()``, try running in Firefox.